 Other than following them, the destination and directions were irrelevant.
 The ride goes until 3:33am, when he tells you to pull over.
 I signaled and made the turn.

 A scripted prompt, but how you reply was completely up to you.
 Some have ignored talking to him altogether, which apparently is not recommended.
 Some have shared a little out of politeness.
 Others have talked right up until drop off time, filling the air with their own words.
 The more you talk to him, the more he talks back.
 It doesn’t impact the game, it just makes the journey a little more interesting.

-Even though I’m driving a ghost, his voice is disarming, making him easy to talk to.
+Even though I was driving a ghost, his voice was disarming, making him easy to talk to.

 “Aw, for real?
 Damn, that sounds spooky as hell.”
 Unscripted reply.